thinkpad20/kirei/README.md

 A lot!

 * no operator precedences, user-defined or otherwise.
+This includes "operator whitespace" (a.k.a. juxtaposition).
 Use parentheses to disambiguate.
-This includes "operator whitespace."
 * Standard library is non-existent (ALMOST non-existent.
 Some basic arithmetic, logical and IO functions are defined)
 * No arrays or any builtin data structures (linked lists and maps are especially important)
   - We do have tuples now, woo hoo!
+  - And now we have ADTs too!
+Although they need a little more work.
 * No type system yet (we plan to implement Hindley-Milner, or a modified version thereof)
-* No pattern matching yet
 * No TCO or any other optimizations
 * Token system hasn't been implemented yet
 * A REPL would be nice (but would probably require a full implementation separate from simple javascript compilation)